 Because most of these questions will have to be answered by someone on site of the emergency, it is most likely that a campus police officer will relay this information to the spokesperson.
 The two must maintain contact throughout the ordeal.
 The spokesperson must also maintain contact with the Office of Communications & Marketing to ensure that information is disseminated quickly and accurately.

-- Communications & Marketing should have on hand a manual typewriter, carbon paper, legal pads, pens in case of power outages.
+- Communications & Marketing should have on hand carbon paper, legal pads, pens and pencils in case of power outages.

 1. The Office of Communications & Marketing will begin disseminating information to the campus community via:

 - university website homepage

 - broadcast e-mail to university faculty, students and staff

 - appropriate social media outlets, including university's official Facebook page

 - an announcement on the university's main switchboard phone line

 - an announcement on WTTU, the campus radio station, and The Oracle online

 - ttuemergency.blogspot.com (may be used as a primary communications tool if university infrastructure is damaged and campus technology is unavailable)